 • NEVER try to cross the safety line that’s in place at the attractions.
 The lines have been strategically put there for the safety of all visitors, so make sure to respect those rules.

 Iceland’s unique geography is a result of its location on the Mid-Atlantic Ridge, where the North American and Eurasian tectonic plates meet and diverge.
-Although Iceland straddles both continents, it is considered part of Europe politically, culturally, and historically.
+This unique position answers the question of what continent Iceland is in – geographically between two, but culturally and politically part of Europe.

 The tension created by the movement of these tectonic plates leads to frequent earthquakes and volcanic activity, which has resulted in the formation of Iceland’s stunning landscapes, including mountains, lava fields, and geothermal areas.